 - Limiting west-facing windows or covering that side of the building with a porch roof or similar shelter will prevent solar heat gain from causing the cooling load to climb.

 - Reducing air leakage will help lower sensible and latent loads and create a tight building envelope.

 - Another area to experiment with is low ventilation in order to lower the cooling bill.

 - Energy-efficient appliances and lighting produce less waste heat and will therefore lower the internal load.

 - Window coverings, especially cellular blinds, will reduce solar heat gain if kept closed when the sun is directly shining into that window.

 A good rule of thumb to know whether or not your cooling system is the correct size is if it runs constantly on the hottest afternoon of the summer- if it cycles on and off, then it is oversized.
-To be sure you are not wasting money on high cooling bills, have Blue Valley Energy’s expert HVAC technicians conduct a cooling-load analysis for your residential or commercial building.
+To be sure you are not wasting money on high cooling bills, have Blue Valley Heating & Cooling’s expert HVAC technicians conduct a cooling-load analysis for your residential or commercial building.